Refugee camp

 Isolation and lack of prospects

-For more than 40 years the Sahrawi refugees have been waiting in camps in the desert.
-The situation is particularly difficult for the young people - now in the third generation.
-Isolation and a lack of prospects are causing them problems.
+Sor almost 50 years, Sahrawi refugees have been living in camps in the desert.
+The situation is particularly difficult for the young people - now the third generation.
+Isolation and a lack of prospects cause them trouble.
 The harsh climatic conditions bring extreme heat and flooding.

-Some 174,000 people live in the five refugee camps in southwestern Algeria.
-The Sahrawi people fled there in 1975 to escape the Moroccan occupying forces and the bombing with napalm and phosphorus bombs.
+Around 174,000 people live in the five refugee camps in southwestern Algeria.
+The Sahrawis fled there in 1975 to escape Moroccan occupation and bombardment with napalm and phosphorus bombs.
 Since then, they have been waiting for a solution to the conflict and to be able to return to their country.
-It is now the third generation growing up in the camps.
+This is now the third generation to grow up in the camps.

 Hopelessness of youth

-Especially for young people the psychological situation is very difficult.
+For young people in particular, the psychological situation is very difficult.
 Although young Sahrawis have a very high level of education, they are largely condemned to do nothing in the camps.
-Apart from retail trade, there is hardly any economic activity.
+Apart from small-scale trade, there is hardly any economic activity.
 The frustration of the young people is all the greater because many of them have even gone abroad to study.
-Their hopes of being able to contribute to the development of their country after their return are soon dashed.
-The gruelling wait for a referendum is crippling. terre des hommes schweiz therefore supports a project for young people in the largest of the camps, in Smara.
-The youth centre is an important meeting place, especially for young women, where they can come together and exchange ideas.
-It also offers courses on health issues and women's rights.
+Their hopes of contributing to the development of their country upon their return are soon dashed.
+The grueling waiting situation for a referendum is paralyzing. terre des hommes switzerland therefore supports a project for young people in the largest of the camps, in Smara.
+The youth center is an important meeting place, especially for young women, where they can get together and exchange ideas.
+Various courses are offered, for example on health and women's rights, as well as sports, cultural and open youth work.
+The youth groups also organize social work in the refugee camps and a few pioneers experiment with vegetable growing.
 Twice a week, the young women organize play afternoons for about 1200 children.

 Dependence on aid supplies

-While Morocco exploits natural resources and exports fruit and vegetables from Western Sahara, the people in the refugee camps are completely dependent on international aid supplies.
-Moreover, in recent years, these have become less and less as humanitarian aid is shifted to other focal points.
-There are more and more malnourished children in the camps and a general shortage of supplies is threatening.
+While Morocco exploits the natural resources in the occupied territory and exports fruit and vegetables from Western Sahara, the people in the refugee camps are dependent on international aid supplies.
+These have also dwindled in recent years as humanitarian aid is shifted to other hotspots.
+Faced with malnutrition, high rates of anemia, malnourished children and a general shortage of supplies, the Sahrawis' bitterness is growing.

 Floods and unbearable heat